Skip to main content

 1.3 - Composition of the Office of the Chief Immigration Judge

-The Office of the Chief Immigration Judge (OCIJ) supervises and directs the activities of the immigration courts.
+(a) General – The Office of the Chief Immigration Judge (OCIJ) supervises and directs the activities of the immigration courts.
 OCIJ operates under the supervision of the Director of the Executive Office for Immigration Review (EOIR).
-OCIJ develops operating policies for the immigration courts, oversees policy implementation, evaluates the performance of the immigration courts, and provides overall supervision of the immigration judges.
+OCIJ develops operating policies for the immigration courts, oversees policy implementation, evaluates the performance of the immigration courts, and provides overall supervision of the Immigration Judges.

-(1) Chief Immigration Judge - The Chief Immigration Judge (CIJ) oversees the administration of the immigration courts nationwide.
+(1) Chief Immigration Judge - The Chief Immigration Judge (CIJ) oversees the administration of the immigration courts and adjudication centers nationwide.

-(2) Principal Deputy Chief Immigration Judge - The Principal Deputy Chief Immigration Judge (PDCIJ) assists the CIJ in overseeing the administration of the immigration courts throughout the country and supervises the Regional Deputy Chief Immigration Judges.
+(2) Principal Deputy Chief Immigration Judge - The Principal Deputy Chief Immigration Judge (PDCIJ) assists the CIJ in overseeing the administration of the immigration courts and adjudication centers throughout the country and supervises the Regional Deputy Chief Immigration Judges.

-(4) Assistant Chief Immigration Judges - The ACIJs oversee the operations of specific immigration courts.
-A listing of the immigration courts overseen by each ACIJ and assigned areas of responsibility is available on the EOIR website.
+(4) Assistant Chief Immigration Judges - The ACIJs oversee the operations of specific immigration courts and adjudication centers.
+A listing of the immigration courts and adjudication centers overseen by each ACIJ and assigned areas of responsibility is available on the EOIR website.

-(5) Legal Staff: Chief Counsel and Attorney Advisors/Judicial Law Clerks - OCIJ has a sizable legal staff, which includes a chief counsel, attorneys at the OCIJ headquarters, and permanent and term attorney advisors and judicial law clerks (JLCs) at the immigration courts nationwide.
-The legal staff supports the CIJ, PDCIJ, RDCIJs, ACIJs, and immigration judges.
+(5) Legal Staff: Chief Counsel and Attorney Advisors/Judicial Law Clerks - OCIJ has a sizable legal staff, which includes a chief counsel, attorneys at the OCIJ headquarters, and permanent and term attorney advisors and judicial law clerks (JLC) at the immigration courts nationwide.
+The legal staff supports the CIJ, PDCIJ, RDCIJs, ACIJs, and Immigration Judges.

 (6) Language Services Unit - The Language Services Unit (LSU) oversees staff interpreters and contract interpreters at the immigration courts.
 The LSU conducts quality assurance programs for all interpreters.